superlativeinstruments/manuals.playsuperlative.com/SB01/int-ext-channel.md

 ### EXTERNAL Channel

-The `EXTERNAL` track offers a layer of external control on top of the internal synth, allowing the keyboard, arpeggiator, and sequencer to control an external device that accepts CV, MIDI, or USB MIDI.
+The `EXTERNAL` track offers another control layer on top of the internal synth, allowing a second keyboard, arpeggiator, and sequencer to freely control an external device that accepts CV, MIDI, or USB MIDI.

 ### BOTH mode